chekos/til/posts/2022/using-github-actions-to-produce-example-images-of-code/index.md

 - quarto
 - notion
 date: 2022-08-14
-title: Using GitHub Actions to produce example images of code
+title: Using Github Actions To Produce Example Images Of Code
 ---

 ## what i learned